-(2) The loss ratio is equal to policyholder benefits divided by net earned premiums and other considerations.
+(1) The loss ratio is equal to policyholder benefits divided by net earned premiums.

-(3) The expense ratio is equal to selling, underwriting and general expenses divided by net earned premiums and other considerations and fees and other income.
-(Fees and other income are not included in the above table.)
+(2) The expense ratio is equal to selling, underwriting and general expenses divided by net earned premiums and fees and other income.

-Assurant Employee Benefits offers group disability, dental, vision, life and supplemental products as well as individual dental products.
-The group products are offered with funding options ranging from fully employer-paid to fully employee-paid (voluntary).
+Assurant Employee Benefits offers group disability, dental, life, vision and supplemental products as well as individual dental products.
+The group products are offered with funding options ranging from fully employer-paid to fully employeepaid (voluntary).
 In addition, we reinsure disability and life products through our wholly owned subsidiary, Disability Reinsurance Management Services, Inc. ("DRMS").

 We focus on the needs of the small to mid-size employer.
-We believe that our group risk selection expertise, administrative systems, and strong relationships with brokers who work primarily with small to mid-size businesses give us a competitive advantage versus other carriers in this market.
+We believe that our group risk selection expertise, ease of enrollment and administration, our broad product suite, expansive dental network and strong relationships with brokers who work primarily with small to mid-size businesses give us a competitive advantage versus other carriers in this market.